jfisteus/eyegrade/doc/user-manual/user-manual.rst

 table.
 The *Manual detection* command of the *Grading menu* allows you to help the system detect it.

-These are the commands available in the *search mode*, all of them at the *Grading* menu:
+These are the commands available in the *grading mode*, all of them at the *Grading* menu:

 - *Capture the current image* (shortcut 's'): forces the system to